aws-samples/sagemaker-ssh-helper/IAM_SSM_Setup.md

 *Note:* If you will run the jobs from SageMaker Studio instead of your local machine, specify `USER_ROLE_ARN` the same as `SAGEMAKER_ROLE_ARN`.

+To understand more what CDK bootstrapping does, see [the documentation](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html).

 ### Manual setup